These workers use words and images to convey information and ideas.

-The median annual wage for media and communication workers (such as announcers, interpreters and translators, and technical writers) was $62,340 in May 2021, which was higher than the median annual wage for all occupations of $45,760.
+The median annual wage for this group was $62,340 in May 2021, which was higher than the median annual wage for all occupations of $45,760.

 |OCCUPATION||JOB SUMMARY||ENTRY-LEVEL EDUCATION||2021 MEDIAN PAY|